Wilfrick/Hanab-Convention/Structured_Reference.md

 There are other ways to generalise the play baton by modifying the track that it uses.
 Sometimes you might need to start a play baton with a track that misses out a player.
 For cases like this, we define the concept of a __Diminished (xth Order) Play Baton__.
 Like the other xth Order Play Batons, the Diminished xth Order Play Baton has a track comprising of the initiator's finesse position card and everyone else's xth finesse position card, except that one of the cards that should be in the track is not included.

+Why do I feel the need to define something like this?
+Well one of the key priciples that we assume is that every player is a perfect logician who doesn't make mistakes.
+This means that if someone gives a clue that looks bad, assuming it is a bad clue is the incorrect conclusion to reach.
+Instead, this "bad" clue must communicate something extra to the team, justifying that player's choice to give that particular clue.
+Often there is more than one way of getting something done and at this stage I don't want to say that "there must be one correct way and everything else is clearly a "bad" clue".
+However, sometimes we could have a situation where a clue is more obviously not good.

+Some examples of this might be chop moving / saving a compelety useless card: e.g. giving a 5s chop to get a Y1 chop moved after the Y3 has already been played, or giving a blue save clue that could be talking about a B4, but that in fact is talking exclusively about a useless B1, even when the B2 has already been played.
+(I will probably define more things like this later, but for now we can roll with just these two and see how well things work out).